invesdwin/invesdwin-maven-plugin/README.md

 * IMPORTANT: If you use AI plugins in your IDE, make sure **Optional Telemetry** is disabled or **Privacy Mode** is enabled in your personal account to achieve **Zero DataRetention (ZDR)**
 * IMPORTANT: When using **online/web prompts**, the information is generally shared and used for training the models, so be careful to **share no sensitive information**
 * For Visual Studio Code:
-	* use the distributions of [Cursor](https://cursor.com/home) or [Windsurf](https://windsurf.com/) directly and install/configure just like any other Visual Studo Code installation
+	* use the distributions of [Cursor](https://cursor.com/home) or [Windsurf](https://windsurf.com/) directly, add extensions and configure just like any other Visual Studo Code installation
  	* or add extensions like [Roo Code](https://roocode.com/), [Cline](https://cline.bot/), or [Kilo Code](https://kilo.ai/) in a vanilla Visual Studio Code installation
 * For IntelliJ:
 	* [JetBrains AI](https://www.jetbrains.com/ai/) and [Junie](https://www.jetbrains.com/junie/)